Parici75/statsplotly/docs/source/getting_started.md

 All plotting functions also accept:

-- a `slicer` argument to slice the data along a particular dimension : each slice of the data is drawned as an independent `plotly.js` trace.
+- a `slicer` argument to slice the data along a particular dimension : each slice of the data is drawed as an independent `plotly.js` trace.
 Depending on the graphic representation, traces can be toggled via legend clicking (scatter-like representation), or via dropdown selection (heatmap-like representation).
 - a `color_palette` argument which can be :

   - a string refering to a built-in `plotly`, `seaborn` or `matplotlib` colormap.